 At this point, the defendants in your case may offer a settlement for the wrongful death claim to attempt to avoid the expense, time and publicity of a trial.
 As your Phoenix wrongful death lawyer, we can advise you about whether accepting the wrongful death settlement or going to trial with your wrongful death case serves your best interests.

 When your family has experienced the loss of one of your family members, nothing can replace that person’s presence in your life.
 However, the advocacy of an experienced attorney can ease some of the stress associated with financial issues that arise after a tragedy.
-When a person dies because of fault, we can advise you about whether to accept a reasonable settlement from the negligent party or move forward with attempting to recover compensation through the legal system.
+When a person dies because of fault or negligence, our team of Arizona personal injury attorneys can advise you about whether to accept a reasonable settlement from the negligent party or move forward with attempting to recover compensation through the legal system.

 Arizona families have just two years to file a wrongful death lawsuit from the date the fatality occurred.
 Often, people who suffer such a loss need financial support right away to cover burial expenses, mortgage payments, and other household bills, so it is important to act quickly to pursue compensation.